 Moving On From Hollywood: Former Celebrities Who Have Normal Jobs Now

 Flavor Flav successfully transitioned from rap star to reality star — his show “Flavor of Love” was a hit for VH1.
 However, his turn as a restaurateur has been a failure four times over.
 Flav has opened four different locations of his fried chicken restaurant over the years, and all four have closed, Eater reported.

 Mandy Moore first gained fame as a singer, then successfully transitioned into the world of acting, but not all of her career endeavors have been successful.
 Moore launched a contemporary clothing line called Mblem in 2005, and in 2009, she shut it down.

-Despite his failed foray into the restaurant business, Spielberg continues to achieve big screen success.
-His movie "The Post" is due out later this year, and "Ready Player One" is due out in 2018.
-He will also be directing the fifth "Indiana Jones" movie, due out in 2020.
+Despite his failed foray into the restaurant business, Spielberg continues to achieve big-screen success.
+His movie “West Side Story” is due out later this year, and he will also be directing the fifth “Indiana Jones” movie, due out in 2021.